rescriptbr/ancestor/website/docs/customization.md

 }
 ```
 ### Using design tokens
-We can also define a set of spacing tokens using polymorphic variants:
+We can also define a set of spacing tokens using polymorphic variants.
+Sometimes the design team doesn't use scale values like `1` or `1.5`, but they define a set of design tokens that represents a value in `px`.
+Let's see how to do this with Ancestor:
 ```rescript {9-15,20-22}
 module AncestorCustom = Ancestor.Make({
   type breakpoints<'value> = Ancestor.DefaultConfig.breakpoints<'value>